WeronikaGraczyk/gym/README.md

 # gym

 General info:
-This project is simple for the gym company.
+This is the simple project for the gym company.
 All the time under development.

 Technologies:
 -java